datazip-inc/olake/README.md

 ### Writers

-Writers are directly intergrated into drivers to avoid blockage of writing/reading into/from os.StdOut or any other type of I/O. This enables direct insertion of records from each individual fired query to the destination.
+Writers are directly integrated into drivers to avoid blockage of writing/reading into/from os.StdOut or any other type of I/O. This enables direct insertion of records from each individual fired query to the destination.

 Writers are being planned in this order
 - [ ] Local Parquet